garrandall/popular-music-data/tracks/midnight-rocks-al-stewart.md

-You say with best intention, lets throw away convention Set sail across the water, to find the tides of fortune I say please understand it, dont' let our love be stranded upon the midnight rocks, upon the midnight rocks
+You say with best intention, lets throw away convention Set sail across the water, to find the tides of fortune I say please understand it, don't' let our love be stranded upon the midnight rocks, upon the midnight rocks

 You say theres no endeavour, we couldn't try together